Is the Keto Diet Bad for the Microbiome?

 • Proteobacteria including Escherichia, Salmonella, and Vibrio accounted for about 24% of the microbiome of pediatric patients.
 This class of bacteria are associated with health problems in excessive numbers.
 These species were reduced significantly after implementation of a KD in both groups.

-• Bacteroidetes, higher in healthy infants, increased in both groups after implementation of KD.
+• Bacteroidetes, higher in healthy infants, increased in both groups after the implementation of KD.
 Bacteroidetes help to regulate the secretion of pro-inflammatory cytokines, IL-6 and IL-17, in dendritic cells which have been identified as key factors in the severity and frequency of epileptic episodes (10)

 • Cronobacter, which was much more prominent in epileptic infants (23% in comparison to 0% in healthy infants) was reduced significantly after implementing KD.
 Cronobacter is virulent in epileptic infants and has the potential to lead to sepsis or meningitis if left unaddressed.